yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_demo.md

     ![Service-side policy with Kerberos Service, Set Message, and Reflect Message filters](/Images/IntegrationGuides/KerberosIntegration/kerb_use_case_demo/demo_kerb_svc_paths.png)

     The policy has the following flow:

     * Authenticate the client.
     * Return a response with a HTTP status `200` if the authentication passes.

-Click the **Deploy** icon to deploy the configuration to your Kerberos service.
+10. Click the **Deploy** icon to deploy the configuration to your Kerberos service.

 You have now configured a simple service-side policy for SPNEGO authentication.
 The Kerberos client invokes this policy on `http://localhost:8080/service`.

-Follow the next section to test that your Kerberos authentication works as expected, see [Test the policies](test_policies_demo).

 ## Test the policies